 The Top Economic Indicators Influencing Logistics Success

-Information about the economy can predict increases or decreases in manufacturing, thereby influencing the number of truckloads of product being moved; the health of the world economy influences imports and exports within the US and in turn affects what materials are hauled for shipping overseas.
-This information can be vital to the future success of businesses.
+Information about the economy can help predict increases or decreases in manufacturing, which influences the number of truckloads of products being moved.
+The health of the world economy influences imports and exports within the US and, in turn, affects what materials are hauled to ship overseas.
+This information can be vital to the future success of logistics businesses.

-The economic outlook that will be shared today is based on both near-term information and trends predicted three to five years out.
-At Dupré, we utilize trend reporting from ITR Economics.
-Through our more than 15-year relationship with this organization, we’ve learned to trust their recommendations and in turn share information with customers based on their spot-on predictions.
+The economic outlook shared here is based on both near-term information and trends predicted in the next three to five years.
+At Dupré, we utilize trend reporting from ITR Economics, the oldest privately-held, continuously-operating economic research and consulting ﬁrm in the US.
+Through our more than 15-year relationship with this organization, we’ve learned to trust their recommendations and, in turn, share information with our customers based on ITR’s spot-on predictions.

-Each month ITR provides us with the most up-to-date economic trends information.
-We apply their macroeconomic data to determine transportation/logistics capacity, pricing structure and driver hiring, retention and wages.
-This information is combined with projections from our customers about their individual business needs to determine the best logistics solutions.
+Each month, ITR provides us with the most up-to-date economic trends information.
+We utilize their macroeconomic data to determine transportation and logistics capacity, pricing structure and drivers’ hiring rates, retention and wages.
+This information is combined with projections from our customers about their individual needs to determine the best logistics solutions.

-Our usage of these reports has benefitted our business and our customers, and begs the question; what is the current economic outlook, and how can it provide our customers and other businesses with information to make the best logistics decisions?
+Our usage of ITR’s reports has beneﬁted our business and our customers, so it begs the question, “what is the current economic outlook and how can it provide our customers and other businesses with the information needed to make the best logistics decisions?”

 Basic Economics and Industry Leading Indicators

 First, a quick lesson in basic economics.
-Our analysis begins by looking at two different categories: the service industry, which encompasses banking, restaurants, retail, etc. and the industrial production industry, which includes manufacturing, oil and gas, etc. At the moment, the service industry accounts for 70% of our gross domestic product (GDP) and industrial manufacturing accounts for 30% of GDP.
+Our analysis begins by looking at two different categories: the service industry (banking, restaurants, retail, etc.) and the industrial production industry (manufacturing, oil, gas, etc.) At the moment, personal consumption accounts for 70 percent of our gross domestic product (GDP) while business investment and government spending account for the remaining 30 percent of GDP.

-ITR then delivers detailed, macroeconomic data to provide a picture of what the US Economy looks like at the moment, and what will most likely happen within the next five to seven years.
+ITR delivers detailed macroeconomic data to provide a picture of what the US economy looks like at the moment and what will most likely happen within the short-term (one to three years) and long-term (five to ten years).
 This analytical data helps in assessing logistics and supply chain needs as businesses make short and long-term decisions.